FaresM7/Financial_Chatbot/README.md

 # TO DO

-1. Keywords in a JSON
-2. Responding
-3. More Question/ General Questions
+1. More Question/ General Questions
-4. Hierarchy of questions
+2. Hierarchy of questions
-5. Deployment
+3. Deployment